TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 <a name="TFBranches"></a>
 ##TF Branches
-Thinkful's curriculum is set up so that multiple contributors can work on separate branches that are then merged together by a course lead.
+Branches are different copies of the same project.
+They allow multiple people to work on a project at the same time!
+After the work has been completed on a branch it is then merged back into the main project branch (called "preview" for curriculum and called "develop" for engineering).
+After the **preview** or **develop** branch has been made stable a course lead or engineer will merge with the **master** branch.

+some-change branch -->

 <a name="curriculumbranches"></a>
 ###Curriculum Branches
+Thinkful's curriculum is set up so that multiple contributors can work on separate branches that are then merged together by a course lead.
 ![](http://i.imgur.com/bf4hpLn.png)

 <a name="engbranches"></a>
 ###Eng Branches
+Thinkful's code base ??? some comment here?
 ![](http://i.imgur.com/mJu0BdQ.png)

 <a name="mergeconflicts"></a>